 The Superintendent may submit a request to the Board of Directors for authorization to sell surplus real property.
-Once the Board of Directors has authorized the sale of such surplus real property, the Superintendent or designated individual(s) may sell that surplus real property as the need arises and this policy allows.
+Once the Board of Directors has authorized the sale of such surplus real property as the need arises and this policy allows.
 The Superintendent or designee(s) shall be responsible for getting a determination of the objective FMV of surplus real property5.
 The district will strive to dispose of surplus items at or near their FMV.
 The real property may be listed for sale with a real estate broker, and the Superintendent or designated individual may contract on behalf of the district to pay the usual and customary sales commission for such transactions, upon sale of the property.
-If the Superintendent chooses to dispose of the surplus items by bid, the Superintendent or designee(s) may set a minimum or reserve price on any item, and may reject all bids.
+If the Superintendent or designee(s) may set a minimum or reserve price on any item, and may reject all bids.
 The Superintendent or designee is authorized to accept the high bid7 provided the high bid is at or near FMV without further Board action unless the high bid comes under the jurisdiction of Arkansas ethics legislation, in which case the provisions of A.C.A. §§ 6-24-101-107 would apply.